 Conclusion

-In our initial industry survey we have identified the frequency of bedding and housing management styles used on organic dairy farmers in Vermont (source population for future study).
+In our initial industry survey, we have identified the frequency of bedding and housing management styles used on organic dairy farmers in Vermont (source population for future study).

 We have identified 4 broad categories of housing/bedding styles with the greatest frequencies, including tie-stall housing using wood product bedding, free-stall housing with wood products, free-stall housing bedded with sand, and bedded-pack housing.

 We have determined that bedding and housing management practices on herds using bedded pack style housing may be the most variable, and that it may be difficult to enroll 10 herds in each of 2 generalized bedded-pack management styles (static vs. aerated packs).
-Further, that “mixed” housing systems, where bedded packs are used in combination with another style are common, limited the number of herds that we might enroll with a simple (pure) bedded pack housing design.
+Further, that “mixed” housing systems, where bedded packs are used in combination with another style are common, limiting the number of herds that we might enroll with a simple (pure) bedded pack housing design.
 Clarifying the extent of these mixed or hybrid housing systems and the reasons for their use might be an unintended direction of this project.

 We have identified that some herd level characteristics such as routine individual cow SCC testing and herd size might be used as enrollment criteria, and others such as breed and years of farming experience might be too variable to use as stratification criteria prior to random selection of herds within source population subsets.